Factsheet: Bagasse

 What is bagasse?

-Bagasse, also known as sugar cane pulp, is the waste product of sugar cane production: this fibrous waste remains after the juice has been squeezed from the cane sugar stalks.
-It looks and feels like cardboard or paper and is often white in colour.
+Bagasse, also known as sugar cane pulp, is a by-product of sugar cane production.
+It’s the fibrous waste that remains after the juice has been squeezed from the sugar cane stalks.
+As a by-product, it doesn’t require additional land and energy to grow and doesn’t increase deforestation.

 What is the difference between paper and bagasse?